 With the bicycle, I feel safe.
 I cycle past the motorbike operator’s sheds, and I’m not worried about them stopping me.

 Catalyst for Change

-Since its beginnings in 2005, World Bicycle Relief has worked as a catalyst for change, empowering more than 550,000 people across 21 countries with life-changing bicycles.
+Since its beginnings in 2005, World Bicycle Relief has worked as a catalyst for change, mobilizing more than 700,000 people across 21 countries to thrive with life-changing bicycles.

-Equipped with a purpose-designed Buffalo Bicycle, students, health workers and entrepreneurs in developing regions create long-term, sustainable opportunities for themselves, their families and entire communities.
+Equipped with a purpose-designed Buffalo Bicycle, students, health workers and entrepreneurs in rural regions create long-term, sustainable opportunities for themselves, their families and entire communities.

 To evaluate the effectiveness of bicycle programming among adolescent girls’ education, World Bicycle Relief and Innovations for Poverty Action (IPA) conducted a randomized control trial that followed 2,471 girls from 100 schools in Zambia⁴.

 The Wheels of Change study found that, with bicycles, girls’ dropouts decreased by 28%, absenteeism was reduced by 28%, punctuality increased by 66%, and they were 22% less likely to be harassed on the way to school.
 Girls also reported feeling more in control of the decisions affecting their lives and an improved self-image, leading to an increased sense of empowerment.